Post 46. Bucharest, Romania. Part 2

 After the tour I went to the National Gallery of Contemporary Art which is housed on the ground floor of the Parliament Building.

 To get to it, I walked all around the outside of the building as it was on the opposite side.
-This took 30 minutes, the building is so huge and the grounds are so extensive.
+The building is so huge and the grounds are so extensive that this took 30 minutes.

 The displays inside were not that interesting to be honest.